 The module coordinator is responsible for the assessment.
 The form of the assessment is communicated in the course catalogue.
 It can include the handing-in of exercises or assignments.
 These can be graded or marked with a pass/fail.
-If you happen to miss an assessment because of illness or another valid (and verifiable) reason, you should immediately contact the module coordinator and the Student Affairs Office of the Faculty (http://www.mnf.uzh.ch/en/studies/office-of-student-affairs.html).
+If you happen to miss an assessment because of illness or another valid (and verifiable) reason, you should immediately contact the module coordinator and the Student Affairs Office of the Faculty of Science.
 If and how missed assessment can be compensated is decided by the module coordinator.